jguadagno/jguadagno.github.io/_presentations/dot-net-workshop-with-hands-on-api-building.md

 ## Target Audience

 This workshop is geared toward individuals getting started with ASP.NET Core or not familiar with how modern ASP.NET Core works.
-Attendees should have experience .NET and an understanding of basic web programming paradigms.
+Attendees should have experience with .NET and an understanding of basic web programming paradigms.

 ### Requirements